Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 will indeed prevent registered users from reading the '/secret' directory.

-If you really need to prevent access to the whole repository, you should contact a Tuleap administrator.

 For more information about the format of this file you should refer to the Subversion Book (see `Subversion References`_).